 - Identification of novel biomarker profiles to define subgroups of Systemic Autoimmune Rheumatic Diseases

-- Identifying biomarkers of myositis treatment response using UK-wide longitudinal data to personalise patient management (watch video)
+- Identifying biomarkers of myositis treatment response using UK-Wide longitudinal data to personalise patient management

 - Discovery and clinical translation of small molecule biomarkers of inflammation in asthma

-- Characterisation of longitudinal peripheral immune cellular changes in post-stroke dementia (watch video)
+- The role of the immune system in post-stroke dementia

-- The moderating effect of socioeconomic factors on the association between alcohol consumption, long-term inflammation and risk of rheumatoid arthritis (watch video)
+- The moderating effect of socioeconomic factors on the association between alcohol consumption, long-term inflammation and risk of rheumatoid arthritis.

-Successful applicants will receive a PhD studentship for the three-year duration of the programme.
+Successful applicants will receive a PhD studentship for the three-year duration of the programme, which includes: